 In accordance with section 25d (11) sentence 2 nos.
 3 and 4 KWG, a process has also been implemented for regularly evaluating the Board of Managing Directors as a whole.
-The evaluation conducted by the Supervisory Board in February 2022 found that the structure, size, composition, and performance of the Board of Managing Directors, and the knowledge, skills, and experience of the individual members and the Board of Managing Directors as a whole fulfilled the requirements laid down by law and in the Articles of Association.
-The Supervisory Board therefore confirmed the individual suitability of the individual members of the Board of Managing Directors and the collective suitability of the Board of Managing Directors as a whole.
+The evaluation conducted by the Supervisory Board in February 2023 found that the structure, size, composition, and performance of the Board of Managing Directors, and the knowledge, skills, and experience of the individual members and the Board of Managing Directors as a whole fulfilled the requirements laid down by law and in the Articles of Association.
+The Supervisory Board therefore confirmed the individual suitability of the individual members of the Board of Managing Directors as a whole.